Nepomuceno/az-auto-shutdown/README.md

 ## Advanced Tag Usages

+There are the normal tag usages discussed at [Tag Your Vms](#tag-your-vms) but you can have way more advanced Tags on your VMs.

+First how the Tags do work:

+`AutoShutDown-ON` will be evaluated only if there is no `AutoShutDown-OFF` tag on the VM.
+Meaning that you can use a combination of multiple tags acress your vms but if you use ON and OFF on the same VM only the OFF configuratioon will be evaluated.
+This is done to avoid

 ### Sample Scenarios

 Description | Tag Key | Tag value
 ----------- | ----------- | -----------
-Shut down from 10PM to 6 AM UTC every day | AutoShutDown-OFF | 10pm -> 6am
-Shut down from 10PM to 6 AM UTC every day <br>(different format, same result as above) | AutoShutDown-OFF | 22:00 -> 06:00
-Shut down from 8PM to 12AM and from 2AM to 7AM UTC every day <br>(bringing online from 12-2AM for maintenance in between) | AutoShutDown-OFF | 8PM -> 12AM, 2AM -> 7AM
+Shut down from 10PM to 6 AM UTC every day (different format, same result as above) | AutoShutDown-OFF | 22:00->06:00 Shut down from 8PM to 12AM and from 2AM to 7AM UTC every day (bringing online from 12-2AM for maintenance in between) | AutoShutDown-OFF | 20:00->00:00;02:00->07:00
-Shut down all day Saturday and Sunday <br>(midnight to midnight) | AutoShutDown-OFF | Saturday, Sunday Shut down from 2AM to 7AM UTC every day <br>and all day on weekends | AutoShutDown-OFF | 2:00 -> 7:00, Saturday, Sunday Shut down on Christmas Day and New Year’s Day | December 25, January 1 | AutoShutDown-OFF Shut down from 2AM to 7AM UTC every day,<br>and all day on weekends, and on Christmas Day | AutoShutDown-OFF | 2:00 -> 7:00, Saturday, Sunday, December 25
+Shut down all day Saturday and Sunday (midnight to midnight) | AutoShutDown-OFF | Saturday;Sunday Shut down from 2AM to 7AM UTC every day and all day on weekends | AutoShutDown-OFF | 02:00->07:00;Saturday;Sunday Shut down on Christmas Day and New Year’s Day | AutoShutDown-OFF | December 25, January 1 Shut down from 2AM to 7AM UTC every day,and all day on weekends, and on Christmas Day | AutoShutDown-OFF | 02:00->07:00;Saturday;Sunday;December 25
-Shut down always – I don’t want this VM online, ever | AutoShutDown-OFF | 00:00 -> 23:59:59
+Shut down always – I don’t want this VM online, ever | AutoShutDown-OFF | 00:00->23:59